What Health Canada’s New Prebiotic Monograph Means for Your NHP

 These restricted combinations include Inulin or FOS with invertase, GOS with lactase or alpha-galactosidase, XOS with hemicellulase or xylanase, 2′-Fucosyllactose or Lacto-N-neotetraose with lactase, and Acacia with any digestive enzymes.

-If your product includes any of these pairings, planning for a Class III submission from the start will prevent a costly reclassification mid-process.
+If your product includes any of these pairings, planning for a Class III submission from the start will help prevent delays or reclassification later in the review process.

 Key Takeaways

-- Prebiotic claims and fibre-content claims are legally distinct and must be kept separate on your product label.
+• Prebiotic claims and fibre-content claims are distinct and should be kept separate on your product label to avoid misinterpretation.

-- Label requirements include mandatory directions for use, known adverse reactions for applicable products, and duration of use restrictions for Acacia and XOS.
+• Label requirements include mandatory directions for use, known adverse reactions for where applicable, and duration of use restrictions for select ingredients, such as Acacia and XOS.

 Frequently Asked Questions